Mitraaaaa/Restaurant/README.md

 # Data-Structure Project

-## This project's menu is in console, the main focus is on the algorithms.
+* This project's menu is in console, the main focus is on the algorithms.

-## This project is for restaurant administraition for following matarials
+## This project is for restaurant administraition for the following matarials
  * storing customer's data
  * storing foods and their requirments
  * geting service and finding the shortes path to deliver the food
  * finding the shortest path among all the tables
- * asigning turns to each customer that enters & taking their services by their priority
+ * assigning turns to each customer that enters & taking their services by their priority

 ## Welcome page